brwarner/uwgdc/content/pages/constitution.md

 # Elections

 Elections for President are held during club meetings.
 Any member can nominate candidates for Presidency.

+Nominees must be members who are students at the University of Waterloo.

+Only voting members may cast votes for President.

-The President with the most vote is elected into office.
+The President with the most votes is elected into office.

+Notice for an election must be given at least two weeks before it is held.
+Nominations can occur up to and dring the meeting in which the election is held.

 # Vote of No Confidence

-Ten Voting Members or two Executives can call for a Vote of No Confidence.
-Within two weeks a vote of all Voting Members must be held.
+Ten voting members or two Executives can call for a Vote of No Confidence.
+Within two weeks a vote of all voting members must be held.
 If a super majority (2/3) of those who vote vote in favour of No Confidence, then the entire Executive is dissolved.
 Since this leaves The Club without a President, a vote is triggered (as above).
 The new President would then appoint two new Councillors (also as above).

 # Amendment